 Before writing Indistractable, Nir wrote the book Hooked: How to Build Habit-Forming Products.
 Just by looking at the title of this book, it may strike you as ironic that the same author who wrote a book about how to get people hooked on technology also wrote about how to control your technology use.

 Don’t worry, Nir doesn’t tell you not to use technology by any means.
 He just wants you to use it in a healthier way so that it doesn’t control your personal or professional lives.

 As Nir explains his journey to writing the book Indistractable, he recalls that it was a greatly personal journey that brought him to begin researching the ideas behind the book.
-It all started one day when he and his daughter had great plans for a full day of activities; however, when Nir asked his daughter a question about, he couldn’t even remember her response because his attention was taken over his phone.
+It all started one day when he and his daughter had great plans for a full day of activities; however, when Nir asked his daughter a question during their bonding activities, he couldn’t even remember her response because his attention was taken over his phone.

 Due to this occurrence, Nir decided enough was enough and he was going to get to the bottom of the ever present problem in modern day society of attention deficiency.

 But he first asserts that this problem did not originate with the omnipresence of smartphones or social media; rather, it has been an ongoing societal problem since ancient times, dating back to ancient greek philosophers.
 Plato and Socrates described the notion Akrasia, which is the human tendency to act against our better judgment.

 Why is it that when we know what we need to do and how to do it, we instead resort to doing something else and not completing the task at hand?
 Is it that we lack a plan of attack or perhaps we just have short attention spans?

 Nir gives us a great deal of tips throughout the webinar to help us better manage our time and to avoid distractions.
 While it is difficult to give justice to all of the incredibly useful information Nir bestowed upon us, here are a few of our favorite tips and tricks: